preethikandhalu/MIPS32/README.md

-Implementation of a single cycle CPU of MIPS 32 bit architecture using Verilog Tool(s) used: QuartusPrime
+Implementation of a single cycle CPU of MIPS 32 bit architecture using Verilog.
+Tool(s) used: QuartusPrime